adampresley/adampresley.github.io/_posts/2009-09-15-writing-c-functions-for-sql-server-and-clr-integration.md

 System, System.Data.SqlTypes, System.Security.Cryptography, System.Text,
 System.IO, and Microsoft.SqlServer.Server.
 That will look like this.

-	:::c#
+{% highlight csharp %}
 using System;
 using System.IO;
 using System.Text;
 using System.Data.SqlTypes;
 using Microsoft.SqlServer.Server;
 using System.Security.Cryptography;
+{% endhighlight %}

 SQL Server expects a class defined as **partial**, and a series of methods that are **public static**, and have the attribute